 A "no-cost" cremation generally refers to a whole body donation program where the deceased's remains are cremated free of charge after the donation.
-If you wish to donate your body to science in Florida, you have the option of donating your body to one of the Universities or Medical Schools that accept donations.
+If you wish to donate your body to science in North Carolina, Wake Forest University's Baptist Medical Center accepts donations for educational purposes.
+Transportation to the facility is the responsibility of the family and the cremated remains are returned to family after two years.
 For more information, visit our page on Body Donation.